 - For the time-based RSU awards, the award will fully vest. - For the performance-based RSU awards, the service condition will be deemed attained with respect to 100% of the RSUs.
 The level of attainment of the performance conditions for the 2018 performance awards will be based on the greater of (i) the price or implied price per share of our common stock in such change in control or (ii) the highest VWAP for any period of 90 trading days or 45 trading days, depending on the RSU award, during the portion of the three-year performance period ending on the day prior to such change in control.
-The level of attainment of the performance conditions for the 2020 performance awards will be based on the greater of (i) 100% of target performance or (ii) the number of RSUs that would vest based on the level of actual achievement against the performance conditions as determined by the Board or the Committee (and adjusted to the extent necessary to measure performance over the shortened performance period).
+The level of attainment of the performance or (ii) the number of RSUs that would vest based on the level of actual achievement against the performance conditions as determined by the Board or the Committee (and adjusted to the extent necessary to measure performance over the shortened performance period).
 To the extent that the award vests, the award will be settled as of the date of such change in control.